How to Generate Proguard/R8 rules for Navigation Component Arguments

 - For all these nodes take

-- Filter out primitive types (assuming that their names does not contain a dot).
+- Filter out primitive types (assuming that their names do not contain a dot).

 - Remove duplicates (by converting to set).